On this page:

 The amount of electricity solar panels generate depends on several factors, including the climate, the angle and size of the panels, and whether they are installed on a north-facing roof.
 You should consider all of these factors when you weigh up the costs of a solar panel installation.

 Do some reading

-Get quotes from several Clean Energy Council-accredited installers.
-To check that an installer is accredited, visit the Find an installer page on the Clean Energy Council website.
+- Get quotes from several Clean Energy Council-accredited installers.
+To check if an installer is accredited, visit the Find an installer page on the Clean Energy Council website.

 - Talk to your energy retailer - particularly about the rates for electricity drawn from and fed back into the grid.